 Q: I’m planning a trip to New England, can you help me with my itinerary?

 A: As much as I would love to help you with your itinerary, this isn’t a service I’m able to offer at this time.
-Itinerary planning requires a lot of time to make sure it’s absolutely perfect and tailored to your preferences, so it would become a full-time endeavor all on its own, and wouldn’t leave me any time to work on this website.
+Itinerary planning requires a lot of time to make sure it’s absolutely perfect, and tailored to your preferences, so it would become a full-time endeavor all on its own.
+I wouldn’t have any time to work on this website.

 In the meantime, if you have a specific question that you can’t find an answer to on my website, I welcome you to reach out to me.
-I’ll do my best to help you, or I may direct you to a post on my website.
-I love to answer e-mails with quick questions you may be stuck on during the planning process!
+I’ll do my best to help you, or I may direct you to a post on my website that has the information you’re looking for.

 Q: I see New York content on your site.
 You do realize that New York isn’t part of New England, right?